Family Purge Documentation

 By default the list shows only families whose instance count is zero and whose category isn't pinned by a runtime swap.
 Toggle the Show all loaded families switch to widen the list to every editable family.

-The Clean tab targets .rfa files on disk - your firm library, an OEM content drop, a vendor download.
+The Purge Folder tab targets .rfa files on disk - your firm library, an OEM content drop, a vendor download.
+No active project required.
 Family Purge opens each file in turn, runs the configured cleaners, and writes the cleaned family to an output folder.

 - Source folders - one or more folders containing

 .rfafiles.
-Add as many as you like - Include subfolders - recurse into every subdirectory under each source folder
+Add as many as you like - Include subfolders - walk the tree recursively

 - Skip backup files - ignore

-- Preserve folder structure - mirror the source folder hierarchy under the output folder, so an input at
+*.0001.rfaand*_backup.rfa - Preserve folder structure - mirror the input tree under the output folder, so an input at

 Pause / Resume / Cancel

-The Clean Folders progress dialog has the same controls as Purge Model.
-Pause and Cancel take effect at the next file boundary - the family currently being processed always finishes cleanly to avoid corrupting partially-cleaned .rfa output.
+The Purge Folder progress panel has the same controls as Purge Model.
+Pause and Cancel take effect at the next file boundary - the family currently being processed always finishes cleanly, so partially-written .rfa output is never produced.

 Cleaners